fastlane/github-actions/CONTRIBUTING.md

 When your pull request was merged:

-- create a new branch
+- create a new branch from `master` branch
 - comment out `node_modules` in `.gitignore`

 ```